MicrosoftDocs/architecture-center/docs/data-science-process/lifecycle-business-understanding.md

 ---
 # The business understanding stage of the Team Data Science Process lifecycle

 This article outlines the goals, tasks, and deliverables associated with the business understanding stage of the Team Data Science Process (TDSP).
 This process provides a recommended lifecycle that your team can use to structure your data science projects.
-The lifecycle outlines the major stages that projects typically execute, often iteratively:
+The lifecycle outlines the major stages that your team performs, often iteratively:

 1. **Business understanding**
 2. **Data acquisition and understanding**